Rise-Vision/rise-common-component/README.md

 class RiseDataWeather extends RiseElement {}
 ```

+`super._setVersion( version )` should always be called as part of the constructor.
+This will pass your component version to `RiseElement` for logging purposes.

 `RiseElement` provides a few utility functions.
 `ready()` is called by the Component once initialized.
 `_init()` is called once RisePlayerConfiguration has been initialized.